Advertisement

 Technical Details

-• Reference: Check RadioReference Sonoma County page for current details
+• Reference: Check the RadioReference Sonoma County page for current frequencies and talkgroup modes

 Wildfire country

 Sonoma County burned badly in the 2017 Tubbs Fire and the 2019 Kincade Fire.
-Scanner access let residents track fire boundaries and make evacuation decisions in real time.
-Official alerts lag behind what officers are saying to each other on the radio.
+Scanner access lets residents track fire response and evacuation activity in real time — official alerts lag behind what responders are saying to each other on the radio.
+That access still exists here.

 Press access